-Unifiber manufacture the full range of windsurfing baseplates covering all connection methods: Boge, Power, Tendon, and Cardan.
+Unifiber manufactures the full range of windsurfing baseplates covering all connection methods: Power, Tendon, and Cardan.

 Baseplate or Deckplate

 Baseplates and deckplates are the same part.
 To keep things simple we'll call them baseplates.

 You need to know that your baseplate and extension are compatible.
 There are two different systems that secure these parts to each other:

 An advantage of U-Pin is that the compatible mast extensions are equipped with a push-button or trigger mechanism to connect and release in the most ergonomic way.

 Also referred to as US Push-pin, or US-Cup.
 This system is widely used in America.
 Two push-pin buttons need to be pushed in simultaneously to disconnect the mast extension from the baseplate.

 This is a very robust system, but it is less ergonomic to operate and has more play between baseplate and mast extension when connected.

 Powerjoints and Boge joints are great shock absorbers but have more sideway movement than Tendon and Cardan joints.
 The Powerjoint is an imitation product of the original, and slightly more expensive, Boge joint.
 Some sailors choose the original Boge joint for its reputation - unconfirmed - to have a longer lifespan.